JasonHyun/MiFoodTech/design/design-journey.md

 These are our updated sketches:
 ####Our Technology Page
 ![New Our Technology Sketch Mobile](techMobile.jpg)
-![New Our Technology Sketch Desktop](techDesktop.jpg)
+In this sketch, we added the labor costs comparison chart (from the user testing and cardsort) at the bottom because this is information that comes after the development of the technology.
+The new main emphasis of the page is the technology itself, so the prototypes and the plan make more sense to be ahead.
+The labor costs information is related because it shows a positive effect of the technology being implemented.
+This will really help investors be able to understand the technology and its benefits better because of the organization.

+![New Our Technology Sketch Desktop](techDesktop.jpg) In this sketch, the labor costs comparison information is at the bottom of the page and is made horizontally into a flex box to effectively use the space better.

 ####Industry Outlook Page
-![New Industry Outlook Sketch Mobile](industryMobile.jpg)
+![New Industry Outlook Sketch Mobile](industryMobile.jpg) We believed that the competitor analysis belonged on the market page (from the user testing and cardsort) because it is related to other possible sellers in the market.
+In this sketch the competitor benchmarking chart and information is added.
+It is placed last in the content because is the more general information on the market for the product makes more sense to be introduced first.
+This will help investors learn about the market for the product by making all of the information easier to find.

-![New Industry Outlook Sketch Desktop](industryDesktop.jpg)
+![New Industry Outlook Sketch Desktop](industryDesktop.jpg) In this sketch, the competitor analysis information is designed horizontally to effectively use the horizontal space of the browser.

 ####Our Future Page
 ![New Our Future Sketch Mobile](futuremobile.jpg)